Challenges in Obtaining Valid Causal Effect Estimates with Machine Learning Algorithms: Observed Data Target Parameter

-Both approaches \ref{ipw} and \ref{gComp} are ``singly robust'' in that they rely entirely on the correct specification of a single regression model.
-Alternatively, one may employ a ``doubly robust'' technique.
-Using predictions from both Models \ref{propensity} and \ref{outcome}, $\psi$ can be estimated as:
+Both approaches \ref{ipw} and \ref{gComp} are ``singly robust'' in that they typically rely entirely on the correct specification of the appropriate single regression model.
+If these models are misspecified, the estimators will not generally converge to the true value.

+Alternatively, one may employ a ``doubly robust'' technique where predictions from both the exposure and outcome models are combined into a single estimator to quantify the effect of interest.
+For example, using predictions from both Models \ref{propensity} and \ref{outcome}, $\psi$ can be estimated as:

-Equation \ref{aipw} is an augmented inverse probability weighted estimator, and will converge to the true value if either $f(\mathbf{C})$ or $g(X,\mathbf{C})$, but not necessarily both, are consistently estimated.
-The estimator \ref{aipw} can be viewed as a bias-corrected version of the g computation estimator, where the correction is the term incorporating the propensity score.
+Equation \ref{aipw} is an augmented inverse probability weighted estimator, and will converge to the true value as the sample size grows if either $f(\mathbf{C})$ or $g(X,\mathbf{C})$, but not necessarily both, are consistently estimated.
+The estimator \ref{aipw} can be viewed as either a bias-corrected version of the g computation estimator (where the correction is the term incorporating the propensity score defined in \ref{propensity}), or an efficiency enhanced version of the IPW estimator (where the enhancement is the term incorporating the outcome model defined in \ref{outcome}).\cite{Daniel2018}